gbif/hp-gb32/programme.md

 Time: 09:00-17:00
 Venue: TBC

-*The training is open to GBIF node managers and node staf CHECK WITH LAR ABOUT THIS More information abou the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*
+*The training is open to GBIF node managers and node staf CHECK WITH LAR ABOUT THIS More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*

 ### Saturday, 18 October 2025

-**Global Nodes Meeting**
+**Global Nodes Meeting (online attendance possible)**
 Time: 09:00-17:00
 Venue: TBC

-*The meeting is open to GBIF node managers and node staf CHECK WITH MR ABOUT THIS More information abou the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*
+*The meeting is open to GBIF node managers and node staf CHECK WITH MR ABOUT THIS More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*

 **Budget Committee meeting**
 Time: 12:30-17:00